 As follow-up, on May 1, 2020 a secondary survey was launched to further assess the economic damage on nonprofits and gauge how respondents interacted with emergency funding.
 This poll received 66 responses and was closed on June 5, 2020.
 This report provides updated information on our initial findings from our previous pulse poll report.

-Analysis done by Celine Yip, Nonprofit New York's Research & Data Coordinator.
+Analysis done by Celine Yip, Research & Data Coordinator.

 Key Findings